-Set a challenge or a competition.
+Set a challenge or a competition this holiday.
 It could a photography or art challenge with an exhibition at the end of the holiday or a sports competition with different events like cushion throwing (if that is safe!) garden running or an obstacle course.
 Or for a quieter life maybe a reading challenge with books downloaded from your library

 Quarantine Time Capsule

 We are living through such a strange time that will studied and talked about for generations just as World War II has.
 Capture it in a time capsule that could be buried in your garden to be found by others much later are if you wanted to open it together at some point to remember.
 You could include a diary entry of the day, newspaper clippings, photographs, rainbow drawings and maybe even a face mask – whatever sums up this time for you and your family.